ngdh32/EnergyTest/README.md

-Settings:

-Considerations:

-Process it asynchonously;
-If returning the number is not necessary, what we can do is create an endpoint in AWS Api Gateway, associate it with a lambda that does the validation checkin.
-If the validation passes, store it in S3 bucket with life policy that move the file to S3 intelligent tier or IA tier, use Amazon EventBridge to trigger another lambda when a file is uploaded and then process it with the action in this solution.
-That's why I move the action to core so that the new lambda project can reference it without referencing the API.

-Database connection:
-Put it in the AWS secret manager.
-If we are using AWS RDS with read replica enabled, we can have 2 different connection string.
-One is for read/write and one is for read only so as to ease the loading.

-In MeterReadingUploadsAction.cs, may consider having in memroy dictionary so that we dont have to access to the database every line

-Questions:
+# Related AWS Resource:
+- EC2/Fargate
+- Load Balancer
+- Route 53
+- VPC
+- AWS WAF for extra web security

+# Suggestions:
+- Use the read replica to get back the account from the database
+- Use the redis to host the list of the account for better performance
+- Use CDK program/terraform to deploy aws resources

+# Pitfall:
+- If the file size is too big
+- If there are too many requests

+# Alternative Production Architecture:
+1. Create a Api Gateway with lambda that helps save the uploaded file to S3 bucket
+2. Create S3 Upload Event to trigger another lambda to process the file
+3. Do the validation and save the data to the database in the lambda
+4. The maximum time for the lambda is 15 minutes.
+If the file size is too large, consider convert it to the fargate task
+5. Create a S3 policy to move the files to S3 Glacier if the files need to be kept for compliance reason

+# Assumptions:
 1. What is the x in the line 29 in the Meter_Reading.csv?
 Why is there a missing column?
+(Assumption: it is a deleted column or remark column)
 2. If some of the entries are correct and some of them are not, should those correct entries continue to be processed?
 (Assumption: Yes)
 3. Does the number format NNNNN not support negative nummbers e.g. -6575?
+(Assumption: still process so the total meter value can be deducted for adjustment reason)